Anthony Synnot: Personal

 Synnot was appointed a Commander of the Order of the British Empire in 1971, and knighted as a Knight Commander of the Order of the British Empire in 1978.
 He was appointed an Officer of the Order of Australia in 1976.
 He married Virginia Davenport in 1959 and they remained married until her death in 1965.
 He married a second time in 1968 to Anne Colvin (née Manifold), great-niece of former Prime Minister of Australia Stanley Bruce and mother of journalist Mark Colvin.

-Admiral Sir Anthony Synnot died on 4 July 2001 at the age of 79, after suffering from a long illness.
+Admiral Sir Anthony Synnot died on 4 July 2001 at the age of 79, after suffering from a long illness and a number of years also suffering total blindness.